software-mansion/live-compositor/demos/README.md

 This example simulates composing video conference footage.
 It demonstrate how you can change output dynamically with smooth transitions.

 This example also use your webcam.
-If you have problems with webcam footage, you can substitute it with FFmpegs `testsrc`:
+If you have problems with webcam footage, you can substitute it with prerecorded mp4 file:

 ```console
 export LIVE_COMPOSITOR_WEBCAM=false